tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/aws-s3-buckets.md

 [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (AWS S3) is an industry-leader object storage service that allows you to store and retrieve any kind of files fast, securely and anywhere in the world - basically Dropbox on steroids.
 It can be used for a range of use cases, from websites to backups and archives.
 It can also be particularly useful for research projects - storing a huge amount of raw data, for instance.

+In AWS S3, storage units are referred to as **buckets**.
+Essentially, a bucket is a container for objects (files).
+Every object in S3 must reside within a bucket.
+Users have the flexibility to create as many buckets as they need.
+Moreover every bucket can contain as many folders as desired.

 If you are using AWS S3 to store data necessary for your research and want to incorporate downloading and uploading your data files to AWS S3 into a [`make`](/building-blocks/configure-your-computer/automation-and-workflows/make/) script, it is useful to use a code script to interact with your AWS S3 bucket instead of the command line.
 Keep reading to learn how to do it.

-{{% tip %}}
-**Some terminology**

-You will often read about **AWS S3 buckets**.
-What are they?
-Put simply, a bucket is a container for objects (files) stored in Amazon S3.
-Every object must be contained in a bucket.
-A single user can have as many buckets as they want.
-Inside a bucket, you can create as many folders as you want.
-{{% /tip %}}

 {{% warning %}}
 You need to have access to an AWS S3 bucket and have the credentials to run the following code.